ggandor/leap.nvim/README.md

 ### Resolving conflicts in the first phase

-A directly reachable match always takes priority over a label, in that case the label will only be displayed after the second input, that resolves the ambiguity.
-If a label gets positioned over another label (this might occur before EOL or the window edge, when the labels need to be shifted left), an empty label will be displayed until entering the second input.
+If a directly reachable match covers a label, the match will get a highlight (like in traversal mode), and the label will only be displayed after the second input, that resolves the ambiguity.
+If a label gets positioned over another label (this might occur before EOL or the window edge, when the labels need to be shifted left), an "empty" label will be displayed until entering the second input.

 ### Operator-pending mode